GANDLASUMANTH/Managing_BigData_with_MySQL/DILLARDS DATABASE/intro.md

 b. which department of a store has greatest decrease in average daily revenue from August to September

-Due to confidentiality purposes, I won't be able to share the data.
-I'll post my queries along with descriptions of what I tried to do with the query.

 # Key takeaways: